 You are looking for a weight loss plan?
 Well don't look at me, because I am fat and grossly overweight.

-So you get hungry and overeat.
+So you get hungry and feel the need to overeat.
 However, not wanting to spoil your diet you go for eating more of your diet food, and if you are following a diet that has "free food" you start to eat more and more of it.
-The amount you eat becomes a habit, but still you are not satisfied so you end up "face down in a pile of doughnuts" you are however now in the habit of eating more than usual so you eat a larger quantity than normal of the bad stuff and end up fatter than befrore *************
+The amount you eat becomes a habit, but still you are not satisfied because still you are not delivering to the body all of the stuff it needs, so in the end you find yourself "face down in a pile of doughnuts" You are however now in the habit of eating more than is normal so you eat a larger quantity of the bad stuff than normal and end up fatter than before.

 In the above photo taken in May 2015 I am 13st 7lb having just lost 7lb for the wedding I was attending.
 After this I put it all back on + more and shot up to my heaviest ever - 14st 5lb.

 Right now in June 2017 I am 14stone 12 lb